laravel/docs/prompts.md

 );
 ```

-If you would like to customize the validation message, you may also pass a string:
+If you would like to customize the validation message, you may provide a string to the `required` argument:

 ```php
 $categories = multiselect(